gummyworm/monster/docs/linker.md

        * Add name, section, and section offset for each EXPORT
 * Pass 2: link objects
     * Build object-local context
-       * Build map of symbol index to their values using global symbol table
+       * Map symbol indices to their resolved addresses using global symbol table / section base address
     * Store object code to the current address for each section
     * Walk relocation table, for each section, and apply the the relocations described using the global symbol table
 * Validate